CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/007-configuration-migration.md

 The product toolkit supports a number of methods of transferring configuration from one environment to another.
 The main two methods are running locally on your desktop or using a pipeline platform such as Azure DevOps.
 Below will guide you through both local and Azure DevOps, but you can technically use other methods.

 {:.important}
 Please note that the product toolkit is not included in the CluedIn license.
-It is an open-source toolkit provided by CluedIn team to help you migrate configuration between environments if you have such need.
+This is an open-source toolkit provided by the CluedIn team to help you migrate your configuration between environments if you need to do that.

 ## Local configuration migration